-- 25. Halton is concerned that federal law will not hold CN to its putative 450,000 container limit.
+- 25. The Halton Municipalities are concerned that federal law will not hold CN to its putative 450,000 container limit.
 CN admits that it could expand the proposed Project including its footprint, but contends that it would "follow whatever regulatory process was available at the time in order to expand the terminal."
-Based on current federal law, an expansion would not necessarily trigger any public notice, 26 environmental screening or assessment, 27 or other federal regulatory process. - 26.
+Based on current federal law, it is unclear whether or not an expansion would trigger any public notice, environmental screening or assessment, or other federal regulatory process. - 26.
 CN has ample room to expand.
 CN owns 1200 acres of land surrounding the proposed Project.
-The proposed Project footprint is 400 acres and its terminal operating footprint is 146 acres.28 As the Panel Chair rightly noted to CN, "You do have more land than you require."29 - 27.
+The proposed Project footprint is 400 acres and its terminal operating footprint is 146 acres.
+As the Panel Chair rightly noted to CN, "You do have more land than you require." - 27.
 Many VCs would be affected by increased container throughput.
-These include geology and geochemistry, surface water bodies, surface water quality, ambient air quality, noise, light, migratory birds use of area, migratory birds mortality, SAR distribution and mortality, human health, human safety, rural settings, transportation movement on roadways (urban settings), active transportation (urban settings), municipal infrastructure (urban settings), municipal finance (urban settings), and residential land use.30
+These include geology and geochemistry, surface water bodies, surface water quality, ambient air quality, noise, light, migratory birds use of area, migratory birds mortality, SAR distribution and mortality, human health, human safety, rural settings, transportation movement on roadways (urban settings),

-24 If CN takes the position that the BIT is not at capacity at 1 million containers, then based on their maximum design capacity for the proposed Project of 450,000 containers, CN does not need the proposed Project until approximately 2030, when the BIT reaches its capacity and it requires 450,000 containers to reach the southern Ontario forecast between 1.75 and 1.8 million containers by 2040.
+&lt;sup>24 If CN takes the position that the BIT is not at capacity at 1 million containers, then based on their maximum design capacity for the proposed Project of 450,000 containers, CN does not need the proposed Project until approximately 2030, when the BIT reaches its capacity and it requires 450,000 containers to reach the southern Ontario forecast between 1.75 and 1.8 million containers by 2040.

-25 Tr Hr, 812: 3-24, June 25, 2019; See also Tr Hr, 1473: 8-22, June 26, 2019.
+&lt;sup>25 Tr Hr.
+812: 3-24, June 25, 2019: See also Tr Hr.
+1473: 8-22, June 26, 2019.

-26 This would contrast with the current situation where there was public notice because of the CEAA trigger and screening process.
+&lt;sup>26 This would contrast with the current situation where there was public notice because of the CEAA trigger and screening process.
 It is not clear what notice is or could be required by other federal regulators such as the CT Agency for a future change to the facility in relation to the railway lines covered by s.98.

-27 Under current law, federal environmental assessment regulations do not apply to an expansion, so EA could only occur by project-specific order of the Minister.(under CEAA 2012 and the new IAA).
+&lt;sup>27 Under current law, federal environmental assessment regulations do not apply to an expansion, so EA could only occur by project-specific order of the Minister.(under CEAA 2012 and the new IAA).

-28 Undertaking 13-B "Milton Terminal Characteristics" ("CEAR #922"), July 3, 2019.
+&lt;sup>28 Undertaking 13-B "Milton Terminal Characteristics" ("CEAR #922"), July 3, 2019.

-29 Tr Hr, 811: 12-25; 812: 1-6, June 25, 2019.
+&lt;sup>29 Tr Hr, 811: 12-25; 812: 1-6, June 25, 2019.